Cadet College Fateh Jang

 Cadet College Fateh Jang is a boys cadet college in Fateh Jang, Punjab, near Islamabad, Pakistan.
 It was established in 2001.

 The cadet college provides students with multiple academic pathways, including Pakistani higher education, GCE O level and A level qualifications, and ISSB training for entry into the armed forces of Pakistan.
 Situated on over 220 kanals, the college comprises six houses and has facilities such as a mess hall, auditorium, three hostel blocks, two academic blocks, a mosque, swimming pool, sports amenities, cafeteria, and medical unit.
 It has the capacity to accommodate 350 cadets.

 History

 Cadet College Fateh Jang was founded by Mushtaq Ahmed Sipra, an educationist who also established Bahria Foundation Schools as the founding manager.
 The college was conceived in 2000 and began its operations in 2001.

-Over the years, many notable personalities have attended the college ceremonies, including Air Chief Marshal Sohail Aman NI(M), Governor Punjab Sardar Saleem Haider Khan, Abdul Qayyum, Muhammad Shawez Khan, Brig.
-Nadeem Rahmatullah Khan, Director Outreach & Media, Pak Army, Mr. Sher Ali Khan, and Samar Mubarakmand.
+Over the years, many notable personalities have attended the college ceremonies, including Air Chief Marshal Sohail Aman NI(M), Governor Punjab Sardar Saleem Haider Khan, Abdul Qayyum, Muhammad Shawez Khan, Mr. Sher Ali Khan, and Samar Mubarakmand.